Delayed-Gitification/biPangolin/README.md

 4. **Routing.** Pangolin's tissue-specific scores are routed into acceptor and donor tracks using the probe identity.

+### Models and probes loaded

+Pangolin is a single multi-output network, but the released weights ship as **three independently fine-tuned versions of each output** (an ensemble of folds). biPangolin uses those folds directly: with the default full ensemble it loads up to **24 models** during inference — three folds for each of the four tissues' P-tuned outputs (12), plus, when `use_psi_models=True` / `--psi`, three folds for each tissue's PSI-tuned output (another 12).
+Each loaded model carries its **own bespoke probe**, trained on that specific model's internal activations, and the per-position `none`/`acceptor`/`donor` predictions are averaged across folds per tissue.

+This is why `--n-models-per-tissue` / `n_models_per_tissue` (1, 2, or 3) trades
+robustness for speed: it sets how many of the three folds per output are loaded and ensembled, scaling that 24 down to as few as 8.

 ---

 ## Citation & license